 b) In our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books, except for not complying with the requirement of audit trail to the extent stated in paragraph (i)(vi) below;

-f) The comment relating to the maintenance of accounts and other matters connected therewith, is as stated in paragraph (b) above
+f) The comment relating to the maintenance of accounts and other matters connected therewith, is as stated in paragraph (b) above on reporting under Section 143(3)(b) and paragraph 2(i)(vi) below on reporting under Rule 11(g) of the Companies (Audit and Auditors) Rules, 2014.

-Company and the operating effectiveness of such controls, refer to our separate Report in "Annexure B".
-Our report expresses an unmodified opinion on the adequacy and operating effectiveness of the Company's internal financial controls over financial reporting;
+g) With respect to the adequacy of the internal financial controls with reference to these Revised Standalone Financial Statements and the operating effectiveness of such controls, refer to our separate Report in "Annexure B".
+Our report expresses an unmodified opinion on the adequacy and operating effectiveness of the Company's internal financial controls with reference to Revised Standalone Financial Statements;

 iii.
-There has been no delay in transferring amounts, required to be transferred, to the Investor Education and Protection Fund by the Company.
+There has been no delay in transferring amounts required to be transferred to the Investor Education and Protection Fund by the Company.

-iv. a) The management has represented that, to the best of its knowledge and belief, no funds have been advanced or loaned or invested by the Company to or in any other person or entities, including foreign entities ("Intermediaries"), with the understanding, whether recorded in writing or otherwise, that the Intermediary shall, whether, directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company ("Ultimate Beneficiaries") or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries;
+paragraph that (refer note 72 of the Revised Standalone Financial Statements), to the best of its knowledge and belief, no funds have been advanced or loaned or invested by the Company and its amalgamating subsidiaries to or in any other person or entities, including foreign entities ("Intermediaries"), with the understanding, whether recorded in writing or otherwise, that the Intermediary shall, whether, directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company ("Ultimate Beneficiaries") or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries;

-b) The management has represented that, to the best of its knowledge and belief, no funds have been received by the Company from any person or entity, including foreign entities ("Funding Parties"), with the understanding, whether recorded in writing or otherwise, that the Company shall, whether, directly or indirectly, lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party ("Ultimate Beneficiaries") or provide any
+b) The management has represented us and other auditor mention in other matters paragraph that (refer note 72 of the Revised Standalone Financial Statements), to the best of its knowledge and belief, no funds have been received by the Company and its amalgamating subsidiaries from any person or entity, including foreign entities ("Funding Parties"), with the understanding, whether recorded in writing or otherwise, that the Company shall, whether, directly or indirectly, lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party ("Ultimate Beneficiaries") or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries; and

-guarantee, security or the like on behalf of the Ultimate Beneficiaries; and c) Based on such audit procedures that were considered reasonable and appropriate in the circumstances, nothing has come to our notice that has caused us to believe that the representations under sub-clause iv (a) and iv (b) contain any material misstatement.
+notice that has caused us to believe that the representations under sub-clause iv (a) and iv (b) contain any material misstatement.

-v. a) The final dividend relating to financial year 2022-23 declared or paid during the year ended March 31,2024, by the Company is in compliance with section 123 of the Act.
+v. a) The final dividend relating to financial year 2023-24 declared or paid during the year ended March 31,2025, by the Company is in compliance with section 123 of the Act.

 Chartered Accountants

-ICAI Firm Registration No. 000756N/N500441
+ICAI Firm Registration No: 000756N/N500441

-Place: New Delhi
+Place: New Delhi DEEPAK KUMAR GUPTA

 |